 After a valiant fight against the unbeatable duo of cancer and pancreatitis, Elizabeth “Betty/Beth” Kathleen Parry passed away, peacefully in her sleep, in the Riverview Health Centre, on June 7, 2020 at the age of 77.

 Betty is survived by her husband of 58 years, Syl; son Christopher; daughters Donna (Lorne), Catherine (Dave), and Theresa (Colin); six grandchildren Michael (Kym), Anya, Vanessa (Joey), Kari (Steve), Adrian (Madison), and Skye; and four great-grandchildren Issac, Rylen, Savannah, and Evelyn.
 Betty is predeceased by her parents Andrew Clarke and Kathleen McGown; sisters Anne and Christine; and stepmother Dorothy.

-In the meantime, Betty’s family kindly requests that all of her friends and relatives take a few minutes to honour her memory by watching her photo-biography video and sharing stories and memories of their own using the comment area on this page.
+Betty’s family kindly requests that all of her friends and relatives take a few minutes to honour her memory by watching her photo-biography video and sharing stories and memories of their own using the comment area on this page.
 Condolences for Syl and family may be expressed as well.